Ben Noll

-Benjamin Richard Noll (born November 14, 1981) is an American former professional football guard in the National Football League (NFL) for the Dallas Cowboys, St. Louis Rams and Detroit Lions.
-He played college football at the University of Pennsylvania.
+Benjamin Richard Noll (born November 14, 1981) is an American former professional football player who was a guard in the National Football League (NFL) for the Dallas Cowboys, St. Louis Rams and Detroit Lions.
+He played college football for the Penn Quakers.

 Early life

 Noll attended Saint Louis Priory School in St. Louis, where he played right guard.
 As a junior, he earned All-metro honors.
 As a senior, he helped his team win the state championship, while earning All-league, All-metro and All-state honors.

 He also practiced basketball and was a member of the school's rugby club.

 College career

 Noll played football scholarship for the University of Pennsylvania while an undergraduate studying at the Wharton School of Business.
 As a true freshman, he appeared in 10 games as a backup.
 As a sophomore, he appeared in 10 games.
 As a junior, he started 10 games at right tackle.

 As a senior, he played on an offensive line that featured five seniors (Noll, Chris Clark, Chris Kupchik, Matt Dukes and Michael Powers), helping the team achieve an undefeated season (10-0 overall).
 He finished his college eligibility after playing in 39 out of 40 games (20 starts).